-CONSULTEES COMMENTS The historic garage use presents the risk of contaminated land.
-A contaminated land assessment for this site is necessary prior to development Health Protection Policy Guidance 1 - Guidelines on Noise Control for Construction Sites.
+CONSULTEES COMMENTS CONSULTEESCOMMENTS1.
+The historic garage use presents the risk of contaminated land.
+A contaminated land assessment for this site is necessary prior to development.2.
+Health Protection Policy Guidance 1 - Guidelines on Noise Control for Construction Sites.
 Traffic And Vehicular Access Yes The site has direct access to La Grande Route de Faldouet.
 A new vehicular access/egress will be required to comply with TTS Highways visibility requirements and is likely to involve the loss of roadside trees and hedging, and a possible realignment of the road side.
 Public Transport Good access to frequent service The site is near to a frequent bus route which provides a public transport service for both commuters and shoppers.
 Educational Facilities - Primary Capacity in St Martin's Primary School The new St Martin's primary school is predicted to have sufficient capacity to cope with the potential number of children generated from this site if developed for family housing.
-Educational Facilities - Secondary Capacity in Grainville School The site is within the secondary school catchment of Grainville which is predicted to have sufficient capacity to cope with the potential number of children generated from this site if developed for family housing.
-Other Community Facilities The site is near existing community facilities and amenities of the village of St Martin.
-Mains Water Yes Jersey Water has confirmed that the site is relatively close to water mains infrastructure, which is capable of supplying the size of development identified for this site.
-Foul Drainage Yes There is a public foul sewer in La Grande Route de Faldouet which may accept flows from this site.
-Surface Water Drainage Yes Soakaways would be the preferred option for the disposal of surface water.
+Educational Facilities - Secondary Capacity in Grainville School The site is within the secondary school catchment of Grainville which is predicted to have sufficient capacity to cope with the potential number of children generated from this site if developed for family housing. the potential number of children the potential number of children generated from this site if developed for the potential number of children family housing. generated from this site if developed for Other Community Facilities The site is near existing community facil the potential number of children family housing. generated from this site if developed for Other Community Facilities The site is near existing community facil Martin. the potential number of children family housing. ities and amenities of the village of St Yes is relatively close to water mains generated from this site if developed for Other Community Facilities The site is near existing community facil Martin.
+Mains Water Jersey Water has confirmed that the site infrastructure, which is capable of supply the potential number of children family housing. ities and amenities of the village of St Yes is relatively close to water mains generated from this site if developed for Other Community Facilities The site is near existing community facily Martin.
+Mains Water Jersey Water has confirmed that the site infrastructure, which is capable of supply for this site. the potential number of children family housing. ities and amenities of the village of St Yes is relatively close to water mains ying the size of development identified Yes generated from this site if developed for Other Community Facilities The site is near existing community facil Martin.
+Mains Water Jersey Water has confirmed that the site infrastructure, which is capable of supply for this site.
+Foul Drainage There is a public foul sewer in La Grande the potential number of children family housing. ities and amenities of the village of St Yes is relatively close to water mains ying the size of development identified Yes generated from this site if developed for Other Community Facilities The site is near existing community facily Martin.
+Mains Water Jersey Water has confirmed that the site infrastructure, which is capable of supply for this site.
+Foul Drainage There is a public foul sewer in La Grande flows from this site. the potential number of children family housing. ities and amenities of the village of St Yes is relatively close to water mains ying the size of development identified Yes Route de Faldouet which may accept Yes t.
+01534 445508 w. www.gov.je/planningbuilding